infoaed/CoalProgHackaton/README.md

 ![Guardians of Governance screenshot](https://github.com/infoaed/openprogress/blob/master/valvurid.jpg)

+Roadmap:

 * Detect/formalise keywords of coalition agreements/action plans of government for automatic search.
-* Natural language analysis of discussions in parliament (passing legal acts, information inquiries by opposition, press conferences, results of voting etc).
+* Natural language analysis and categorisation of discussions in parliament (passing legal acts, information inquiries by opposition, press conferences, results of voting etc).
 * Visualise results using progress bars and display/highlight parts of text that the results are based on.

 Details: